Scania: Politics

-Transportation
+On 28 November 2017, Region Scania ruled that the Scanian flag would become the official regional flag of Scania.

+Transport

 Electrified dual track railroad exists from the border with Denmark at the Øresund Bridge to Malmö and onwards to Lund.
-The latter part is currently being upgraded to four tracks and expected to enter service in 2023.
+The latter part has consisted of four tracks since October 2023.
 In Lund, the tracks split into two directions.
 The dual tracks going towards Gothenburg end at Helsingborg, while the other branch continues beyond the provincial border to neighbouring Småland, close to Killeberg.
 This latter dual track continues to mid-Sweden.
 There are also a few single track railroads connecting cities like Trelleborg, Ystad and Kristianstad.
 Just as five Scanian stations are served partly (Hässleholm and Osby) or entirely (Ballingslöv, Hästveda and Killeberg) by Småland local trains, the Scanian Pågatåg trains serve Markaryd in Småland.

 There are basically three ticket systems: Skånetrafiken tickets can be purchased for all regional traffic including to Denmark, while the Danish Rejsekort system can only be used at stations served by Øresundståg and equipped with special card readers.
 Additionally, Swedish national SJ-tickets are available for longer trips to the north.

 The E6 motorway is the main artery through the western part of Scania all the way from Trelleborg to the provincial border towards neighbouring Halland.
 It continues along the Swedish west coast to Gothenburg and most of the way to the Norwegian border.
 There are also several other motorways, especially around Malmö.
 Since 2000, the economic focus of the region has changed, with the opening of a road link across the Øresund Bridge to Denmark.